 Going beyond employment and corporation, it’s clear that the digital era requires individuals to be lifelong learners who can adapt their skills to remain relevant in the job market.
 It also requires people to be problem solvers with the ability to drive innovation across domains.
 Individuals need to be able to find and navigate information, and, perhaps more importantly, interpret that information, expressing their ideas effectively through digital media.

 Capgemini University leverages DAL principles at the heart of their designs to facilitate our employees’ learning journeys to suit their individual needs.
-The future of learning design has never more personalised and learner-centric than it is now.
+The future of learning design has never more personalized and learner-centric than it is now.

 Shazia Joshi is the Design and Innovation lead of the DAL Lab at Capgemini University.
 She leads a team of 12 people that design and build virtual learning courses for the Capgemini Group.
 The team also constantly researches new learning trends and pilots them through different programs offered to business units.